HowToSD/ComfyUI-Data-Analysis/README.md

 At the end of this page, you’ll find a tutorial on how to use this package to answer the MLB hits question.

-I hope you enjoy using it and have a great time exploring data.
+I hope you find it useful and engaging for data exploration.

 — Hide Inada